lalitshankarch/VulkanPlayground/Vulkan Notes.md

 A clip coordinate is a 4D vector from the vertex shader that is subsequently turned into a normalized device coordinate by dividing the whole vector by its last component.
 In Vulkan, the NDC Y is flipped, Z ranges from 0 to 1 and X ranges from -1 to 1.

 Vulkan allows us to configure fixed function stages to a limited extent with limited dynamic configuration.

+`VkViewport` allows us to set the viewport extent, along with depth and other settings.
+The scissor parameter is like the viewport, except that it discards fragments outside it's bounding rect.
+Some GPUs allow multiple viewports and scissors.

+Vulkan rasterization state allows us to configure the fill mode as well as the cull mode which will remove faces opposite to the direction specified for front faces.

+Multisampling takes multiple samples to better determine whether a fragment is in or out of a given boundary and shade accordingly.

+Color blending determines how we combine colors in our framebuffer.

+The pipeline also takes a depth attachment besides a color attachment that stores the depth value of every fragment.
+The depth buffer keeps the depth value of all the fragments that happen to be on the top of the color buffer.

+A renderpass defines the color and depth attachments.